chipjarred/Async/README.md

 On the other hand, fetching data from a network or responding to events, very common cases, are usually ideal uses of handlers, and keeping a `Future` for a placeholder becomes the awkward one, because it requires you either to block until it's ready, or to write some kind of loop or other scheme to continually check when it's ready while your code continues.

+Having said that completion handlers are a good fit for callbacks, such as for HTTP requests, using them as placeholders is a good way to avoid deeply nested callbacks when the results of one request require spawning another request, and another.

 The implementation of `async` in this package, differs from GCD's native `async` and `asyncAfter` methods in two ways.
 The first is that it returns a `Future`, and the second is that there are global free function variants that use a default concurrent `DispatchQueue`, in addition to methods on `DispatchQueue` itself.

 When you call `async`, it schedules your closure for execution, using GCD's native `async`, but it also immediately returns a `Future` for the value your closure will return, or the error it will throw.
 You can hold on to this `Future` as a means for querying for your closure's eventual result, or you can use it to attach handlers... or both.
 The two ways of using it can be used together, if that makes sense for your application.